ElaJK01/React-Coutries-and-Languages-app-with-TypeScript/README.md

 ## How to start?
 1. Copy this repository.
-2. In app folder in terminal use `npm start`.
+2. In app folder in terminal use `npm install`.
 3. In terminal use `npm start`.